NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2X
   - Is immune to mids and highs until he begins to lower his hands
   - Spider hitbox is bigger
+- RB
+  - Flags adjusted to better fit the move
+  - Ends 9 frames earlier
+- RAA(B) transition much faster with an end window
+- RAA(A) is ring combo
 - GRKnJ
   - Changed to a custom animation using the 5X activator
   - Moved back a bit